Position Update: I have joined Georgetown University, in the

 👉 I'll be launching the Psycholinguistics, Information, and Computation Lab (🥒 PICoL, pronounced "Pickle" 🥒)

-About me: I use computational modeling technology to understand how language processing and language learning happens in the human mind.
+About me: I use computational modeling technology to understand how people learn and process language.
 Some of the big questions that my research addresses are: What computations does our mind perform when we listen to a sentence?
-What are the features of the human learning algorithm that allow us to learn langauge so rapidly?
+How can we learn langauge so rapidly when we're children?
 What is universal about the way we process language, regardless of what individual language(s) we speak?
 And in the age of artificial intelligence, what is unique about the way that

 people process language?